What skills do kids actually need for Kindergarten readiness?

 Parents have been fed a lie that how quickly a child memorizes a set of symbols (like letters) or can regurgitate a pattern of words (that’s all counting is), the better prepared they’ll be for kindergarten.

 In the grand scheme of life and learning, memorizing is the lowest form of education (Armstrong, 2020).
-We have literally hung our education hats of valuing the lowest level of learning in childhood.
+We have literally hung our education hats on valuing the lowest type of learning in childhood.

 Let’s go back to remembering that “kindergarten readiness” is about school and life readiness.
 This is about the whole child and their whole self being ready to take on a life outside their parent(s) and to become great learners, thinkers, and doers.